 If you meet the conditions, there are many options for scholarships, which you can see in this guide to grants and scholarships in the Netherlands.
 You can also find an extensive list of Nuffic scholarships, or use the government’s search tool to find a range of the Netherlands’ scholarships available.
 If a scholarship doesn’t apply, however, read other ways to finance your studies in the Netherlands.

 Universities in the Netherlands for international students

 There are more than 90,000 international students studying in the Netherlands — Germany tops the international student list — and information on fees, qualifications, and study programs are widely available in English.
-Students should first contact the institution offering the course, which will specify what education qualifications are required for admission to study in the Netherlands for international students.
+Students should first contact the institution offering the course, which specifies what education qualifications are necessary for admission to study in the Netherlands for international students.

-A quota system is in place for oversubscribed courses; places are allocated by a lottery.
-At www.studielink.nl you can apply online for university courses that are subsidized by the Dutch Ministry of Education.
+A quota system is in place for oversubscribed courses; places available through a lottery.
+At www.studielink.nl you can also apply online for university courses that are subsidized by the Dutch Ministry of Education.

 University programs consist of a Bachelor’s or undergraduate phase lasting three years and a Master’s or graduate phase lasting one to two years.
 Many Dutch universities have partner institutions in other countries, so students can study part of their course abroad.

-Diplomas and certificates awarded abroad need to be accredited by the Dutch authorities before you can study in the Netherlands.
-Often the school where you have applied takes care of this.
-If not, the IDW Internationale Diplomawaardering (www.idw.nl) offers this service for a fee.
+Diplomas and certificates from abroad need to be accredited by the Dutch authorities before you can study in the Netherlands.
+Generally, the school where you have applied takes care of this.
+If not, the IDW Internationale Diplomawaardering (www.idw.nl) also offers this service for a fee.

-Non-native English speakers are required to pass an English language test at a specified level, most commonly the TOEFL, IELTS, or Cambridge Test.
+Non-native English speakers must also pass an English language test at a certain level, most commonly the TOEFL, IELTS, or Cambridge Test.